About

 When to Seek Medical Attention

-It's important to note that occasional changes in heart rate are usually not a cause for concern.
-However, if you experience any of the following symptoms alongside abnormal heart rates, it's wise to seek medical advice:
+If you experience any of the following symptoms alongside abnormal heart rates, seek medical advice:

 • Persistent Dizziness or Lightheadedness